(also known as: appeal to purity [form of], no true Christian)

 Explanation: This is a very common form of this fallacy that has many variations.
 Every time one group member denounces another group member for doing or saying something that they don’t approve of, usually by the phrase, “he is not really a true [insert membership here]”, this fallacy is committed.

-The universal claim here is that no UbaTuba White Men's Club will ever (universal) go to jail.
+The universal claim here is that no UbaTuba White Men's Club member will ever (universal) go to jail.
 Marvin points out how clearly this is counterfactual as there are many UbaTuba White Men's Club members in jail.
-Instead of conceding or meaningfully revising the claim, the implication that no "UbaTuba White Men's Club" is changed to “no true UbaTuba White Men's Club members”, which is not meaningful because John’s definition of a “true UbaTuba White Men's Club member” apparently can only be demonstrated in the negative if an UbaTuba White Men's Club member goes to jail.
+Instead of conceding or meaningfully revising the claim, the implication that no "UbaTuba White Men's Club members" is changed to “no true UbaTuba White Men's Club members”, which is not meaningful because John’s definition of a “true UbaTuba White Men's Club member” apparently can only be demonstrated in the negative if an UbaTuba White Men's Club member goes to jail.
 This results in the questionable cause fallacy as it is also an unfalsifiable claim, and of course, it commits the no true Scotsman fallacy.

 Exception: A revised claim going from universal to specific that does give an objective standard would not be fallacious.
 If this were the case, a false claim would still have been made, but no fallacy would follow.